Miyari-s-Game-Studio/ai-game/docs/AUTHORING_GUIDE.md

 1.  **Extract a Secret**:
     ```json
     "do": [
-      { "secret": "The factory makes suspicious discharges at night." },
+      { "secret": "The power source is hidden behind the waterfall." },
-      { "set": "counters.testimony,true" }
+      { "set": "counters.has_secret,true" }
     ]
     ```
     - The `secret` value is what the player needs to figure out.
 The player can then open a dialog to guess the secret.
-If they are correct, the `do` block's *other* effects (like `set: "counters.testimony,true"`) are executed.
+If they are correct, the `do` block's *other* effects (like `set: "counters.has_secret,true"`) are executed.

 2.  **Reach an Agreement**:
     ```json
     "do": [
-      { "agreement": "The factory will suspend production for rectification." },
+      { "agreement": "The shopkeeper will give you the key." },
-      { "set": "counters.shutdown_ok,true" }
+      { "set": "counters.agreement_reached,true" }
     ]
     ```
     - The `agreement` value is the phrase the player must persuade the NPC to say.
 If the NPC's response includes "I agree to [your objective]", the objective is achieved, and the other effects in the `do` block are executed.